Azure Blockchain Workbench architecture

 Gateway service API

 Blockchain Workbench includes a REST-based gateway service API.
 When writing to a blockchain, the API generates and delivers messages to an event broker.
-When data is requested by the API, queries are sent to the off-chain SQL database.
-The SQL database contains a replica of on-chain data and metadata that provides context and configuration information for supported smart contracts.
+When data is requested by the API, queries are sent to the off-chain database.
+The database contains a replica of on-chain data and metadata that provides context and configuration information for supported smart contracts.
 Queries return the required data from the off-chain replica in a format informed by the metadata for the contract.

 Developers can access the gateway service API to build or integrate blockchain solutions without relying on Blockchain Workbench client apps.